aklajnert/changelogd/docs/commands.rst

    ### Features
    * [#100](http://repo/issues/100): A new feature implementation. ([@aklajnert](github@aklajnert.pl))

-Release
+release
 -------

 Generate new release file, remove all entries and generate changelog file.
 You need to specify the new release name.

+.. warning:: This command will fail, if there's no entry files.

 .. code-block:: bash

    $ changelogd release 0.1.0
-   Release description (hit ENTER to omit): Demo release Saved new release data into /workdir/changelog.d/releases/0.0.1.0.yaml Generated changelog file to /workdir/changelog.md
+   > Release description (hit ENTER to omit): Demo release Saved new release data into /workdir/changelog.d/releases/0.0.1.0.yaml Generated changelog file to /workdir/changelog.md